tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 require 'concurrent'
 ```

-By using `bundler/inline`, you can define your `gemfile` in a block within the
+With `bundler/inline`, you define your `gemfile` in a block within you file.
-file you are working with.
-When running the script, if the gem isn't installed
+When running the script, if the gem isn't installed on your system, bundler
-on your system, bundler will download it before proceeding.
+will download it before proceeding.

 ### `HelloAsync` Class

-As mentioned previously, this class remained similar to what we created in a
+This class is similar to what we created in the [previous
-[previous post](/2020/05/concurrent-ruby-hello-async/).
-You may want to check
+post](/2020/05/concurrent-ruby-hello-async/).
+You may want to check out that
-out that post for some additional context.
+post for some additional context.

 ```ruby
 class HelloAsync